✓ Updated May 2026

 Climate Overview

-Arenal Volcano National Park hums with a vibrant, tropical energy year-round, though its "seasons" are defined more by rain than temperature.
-The dry season, from December to April, offers sun-drenched mornings perfect for hiking mist-kissed trails and evenings where the volcano's silhouette stands sharp against a twilight sky.
-As the "green season" arrives from May to November, expect dramatic afternoon downpours that awaken the rainforest's lushness, filling the air with the earthy scent of damp soil and the symphony of unseen creatures.
-These rains nourish vibrant orchids and fuel cascading waterfalls, creating a dramatic, verdant backdrop for your adventures, even if you'll want a light rain jacket handy for those refreshing, life-giving showers.
+Arenal Volcano National Park hums with a vibrant, tropical energy year-round, though its "seasons" are defined more by rainfall than temperature.
+The dry season, from December to April, offers sun-drenched days perfect for hiking the volcano's base, with the air feeling warm and humid, punctuated by the occasional refreshing shower.
+As the "green season" arrives from May to November, expect dramatic, yet often brief, afternoon downpours that awaken the lush rainforest, filling the air with the scent of damp earth and blooming orchids.
+Thunderstorms can rumble through, adding a thrilling soundtrack to the emerald landscape.
+This is when the surrounding gardens burst with color and the rivers swell, ideal for adventurous rafting trips, offering a truly immersive and dynamic experience.

 Top Things to Do